• Kapcsolat

 Hosszú leírás:

-Drawing from the authors? extensive experience in community planning and historic preservation in cities severely affected by the impacts of climate change, this book introduces novel, practical methods for identifying and aligning preservation goals with resilience needs, including flood hazard models, survey instruments, a cultural asset benchmarking system, communication strategies, community toolkits, as well as a discussion of innovative governance structures that support resilience objectives.
-Refined through real-life application and the experience of Southeast Florida preparing and responding for climate change, these techniques are highly specialized yet designed for ease of implementation.
+Drawing from the authors? extensive experience in community planning and historic preservation in cities severely affected by the impacts of climate change, this book introduces practical methods for identifying and aligning preservation goals with resilience needs, including a novel and comprehensive methodology that combines their Storm Surge Building Vulnerability (SSVB) additive model with a Synoptic Survey digital method and associated proticols, and a cultural asset benchmarking system that intersects resilience and preservation objectives.
+Refined through real-life application and the experience of Southeast Florida preparing for and responding to climate change, these techniques are highly specialized yet designed for ease of implementation.

-A valuable resource for professionals and students of architecture, urban planning, historic preservation, and local government, Calibrating Coastal Resilience offers communities clear guidelines and actionable steps toward creating place-based resilience planning strategies to safeguard the natural and built landscapes of their region.
+A valuable resource for professionals and students of architecture, urban planning, historic preservation, and local governments globally, Calibrating Coastal Resilience offers communities clear guidelines and actionable steps toward creating place-based resilience planning strategies to safeguard the natural and built landscapes of their region.

 Tartalomjegyzék: